MicrosoftDocs/memdocs/memdocs/intune/apps/intune-management-extension.md

   - Devices manually enrolled in Intune, which is when:

     - [Auto-enrollment to Intune](../enrollment/quickstart-setup-auto-enrollment.md) is enabled in Azure AD.
-The end user signs in to the device using a local user account, manually joins the device to Azure AD, and then signs in to the device using their Azure AD account.
+Users sign in to devices using a local user account, and manually join the device to Azure AD.
+Then, they sign in to the device using their Azure AD account.

     OR

     - User signs in to the device using their Azure AD account, and then enrolls in Intune.

   - Co-managed devices that use Configuration Manager and Intune.
 When installing Win32 apps, make sure the **Apps** workload is set to **Pilot Intune** or **Intune**.
 PowerShell scripts will be run even if the **Apps** workload is set to **Configuration Manager**.
 The Intune management extension will be deployed to a device when you target a PowerShell script to the device.
-However, as noted above, the device must be an Azure AD or Hybrid Azure AD joined device and must be running Windows 10 version 1607 or later.
+Remember, the device must be an Azure AD or Hybrid Azure AD joined device.
+And, it must be running Windows 10 version 1607 or later.
 See the following articles for guidance:

     - [What is co-management](/configmgr/comanage/overview)
     - [Client apps workload](/configmgr/comanage/workloads#client-apps)